MLDA-NTU/mlda-barn-2024/Observation.md

   - Might result in the bending of the mpc plan if it wants to match a certain velocity reference, because going off course will give higher velocity

 - Add time as an optimization variable

+- N = 10 calculate faster, the local controller is faster
+  - Slow global planner with local planner sticking to the global is bad
+  - Hence global planner should update fast as well
+- Constraint at the end of the horizon is still good
+- How to solve the problem of the velocity being bounded by the spacing of the trajectory?
+Change the delta t?

+- Add the map cloud to +90 -90 so that it is added in the contraints as well
+- Remove smooth acceleration
+- Change max acceleration prevent the robot from planning unrealistic acceleration